Bboadu12/Bboadu.github.io/README.md

-# Hello Welcome to my Website
+# Hello Welcome to Bright's Website!